home

 A five‑minute morning checklist for on‑call or ops.

-• Review spread and depth KPIs against targets.
+• Review spread and depth KPIs against targets and hedge & rebalance when needed (read above).

 • Check quote presence and inventory bounds for each bot.